 - To introduce you to the staff working in our team. - To outline the main subjects and topics that will be covered during the year. - To provide important information such as PE days and Forest School. - To share key information about how you can support your child.

 Key staff in Year 3

 Miss Mason Heron class teacher

-Miss Kmit and Mrs Makings Honeybee class teacher
+Miss Kmit and Mrs Hayes Hedgehog class teachers

 Mrs Darwell, Mrs Giles, Ms Kerr Learning Support Assistants